Covid-19: Gujarat BJP under fire after leader procures 5,000 Remdesivir injections amid shortage

 The state party chief CR Paatil announced the free distribution of the drug in his hometown even as hospitals ran out of stocks.

-The Gujarat government and the Bharatiya Janata Party courted controversy on the availability of Remdesivir, after the outfit’s state unit chief CR Paatil announced the free distribution of 5,000 injections of the drug in his hometown of Surat amid shortage of the medicine, The Indian Express reported.
+The Bharatiya Janata Party’s Gujarat unit chief CR Paatil last week announced the free distribution of 5,000 doses of the Remdesivir drug in his hometown of Surat amid a shortage of the medicine, leading to a controversy, The Indian Express reported on Monday.

 Remdesivir, which is used to treat critical patients suffering from Covid-19, can only be supplied in hospitals and by pharmacists upon the prescription of a doctor treating the virus.
 In June, the Drug Controller General of India had cleared Remdesivir for restricted use in an emergency situation.
 Amid the rise in demand for the drug, the Centre on Sunday banned its export indefinitely.

-Ahmedabad-based pharmaceutical company Zydus Cadila was selling Remdesivir injections through its hospitals at a subsidised rate since April 5, and had plans to do so till Monday.
+Ahmedabad-based pharmaceutical company Zydus Cadila has been selling Remdesivir injections through its hospitals at a subsidised rate since April 5, and had plans to do so till Monday.
 However, on Friday, Zydus said that it had run out of stock and would not able to provide the drug until further notice, The Indian Express reported.

 But the same day, Paatil announced the free distribution of 5,000 injections of the drug in Surat.
 BJP offices in Surat began distributing the injections on Saturday, The Hindu reported.

-Gujarat Chief Minister Vijay Rupani, on being asked how Paatil got the drug, said: “Ask him how he has managed to get the stock.”
+Gujarat Chief Minister Vijay Rupani, on being questioned on the matter, said: “Ask him [Paatil] how he has managed to get the stock.”

-So, the next day, a Gujarat-based daily published Paatil’s phone number as its front-page headline, urging people to seek a response from the BJP leader.
+So, the next day, Gujarat-based daily Divya Bhaskar published Paatil’s phone number as its front-page headline, urging readers to seek a response from the BJP leader.
 “Despite standing in line for hours, people are not getting Remdesivir injections, so how did BJP President CR Paatil get 5,000 injections,” the newspaper asked.
 “The government must respond.”

 Meanwhile, the Gujarat BJP defended Paatil.
 “As per the instructions of our president, local traders bought [the drug] in whichever available quantity on their own, from Gujarat and outside,” the party’s media convener Yagnesh Dave said on Sunday, according to The Indian Express.